Note

 -

-Store version >= 6.4.0 → Set this check mark if the version of your Shopware store is 6.4.0 or higher
+Shop Version >= 6.4.0 → Check this box if your Shopware shop version is 6.4.0 or higher

 -